 SilcsBio software is designed to run the compute-intensive MD on a cluster using a cluster queue management system such as OpenPBS, Sun Grid Engine, or SLURM.
 With both SILCS and SSFEP, subsequent evaluation of relative ligand affinities takes seconds to minutes on a single CPU core, allowing for modifications to be rapidly evaluated for a large number of ligands to a given target.

-SILCS FragMap generation and SSFEP calculations use the MD simulation package GROMACS.
-We recommend GROMACS version 2020.5.
-The package can be obtained at https://manual.gromacs.org/documentation/2020.5/download.html and must be installed in order to use the SilcsBio software package.
+Both SILCS and SSFEP molecular dynamics simulations require the GROMACS molecular dynamics software.
+We recommend GROMACS version 2021.4.
+GROMACS can be obtained at https://manual.gromacs.org/documentation/2021.4/download.html and must be installed in order to use the SilcsBio software package.

-If your compute nodes do not have GPUs, use the following command:
+If your compute nodes do not have GPUs, use the following commands:

 Installing the SilcsBio server software¶

 The SilcsBio server software package is delivered as a zip-compressed file.
 Unzip and place the files to an accessible location.
 The files have the following directory structure

 silcsbio.$VERSION/ data/ examples/ lib/ programs/ silcs/ silcs-hotspots/ silcs-mc/ silcs-memb/ silcs-pharm/ ssfep/ ssfep-memb/ templates/ utils/ VERSION